phonegap/phonegap-docs/docs/4-phonegap-build/2-configuring/preferences.html.md

 ## Android Only

 <a name="android-versionCode" class="anchor"></a>
 <div class='alert--warning'>**android-versionCode**: Internal Android Version Code.
-Sets the [version code](https://developer.android.com/studio/publish/versioning.html) for the application.
+Sets the <a href='https://developer.android.com/studio/publish/versioning.html'>version code</a> for the application.
 This number is used only to determine whether one version is more recent than another, with higher numbers indicating more recent versions.
 Default is generated from version as MAJOR \* 10000 + MINOR \* 100 + PATCH, or 1 if version cannot be parsed.</div>

 <a name="android-build-tool" class="anchor"></a>
 <div class='alert--warning'>**android-build-tool**: Specifies which android build tool to use.
 Values can be `gradle` or `ant`.
 Defaults to `gradle` for android >= 5 or `ant` for android < 5.</div>

 <a name="android-minSdkVersion" class="anchor"></a>
 <div class='alert--warning'>**android-minSdkVersion**: Minimum Android SDK version.
-Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file - more details are in [the Android documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).
+Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file - more details are in the Android documentation:(http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).
 Defaults to 14 (Android >= 4.0).</div>

 <a name="android-maxSdkVersion" class="anchor"></a>
 <div class='alert--warning' id="android-maxSdkVersion">**android-maxSdkVersion**: Maximum Android SDK version.
-Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file - more details are in [the Android documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).
+Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file - more details are in the <a href='http://developer.android.com/guide/topics/manifest/uses-sdk-element.html'>Android documentation</a>.
 Unset by default.</div>

 <a name="android-targetSdkVersion" class="anchor"></a>
 <div class='alert--warning'>**android-targetSdkVersion**:
 Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file -- an integer designating the API Level that the application targets.
 If not set, the default value equals that given to minSdkVersion.
-More details are in [the Android documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#target).
+More details are in <a href='http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#target'>the Android documentation</a>.
 Unset by default.</div>

 <a name="android-installLocation" class="anchor"></a>
 <div class='alert--warning'>**android-installLocation**: Where an app can be installed - defaults to <code>internalOnly</code> (as the Android SDK). <code>auto</code> or <code>preferExternal</code> allow the app to be installed on an SD card - this can lead to unexpected behavior.
-More details available in [the Android documentation](http://developer.android.com/guide/appendix/install-location.html).</div>
+More details available in <a href='http://developer.android.com/guide/appendix/install-location.html'>the Android documentation</a>.</div>

 <a name="android-windowSoftInputMode" class="anchor"></a>
 <div class='alert--warning'>**android-windowSoftInputMode**: How the main window of the activity interacts with the window containing the on-screen soft keyboard.
-More details, and possible values, available in [the Android documentation](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft).</div>
+More details, and possible values, available in <a href='http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft'>the Android documentation</a>.</div>

 ## Windows Only